MichaelPNair/cosplayplanner/README.md

 These tasks can also be edited.
 If you change the task type from Buy to Craft, the task will appear in the corresponding column in the cosplay details page.

+If you set the status of a task to Done, it will have a grey background.

+The total costs and time of the tasks will automatically be displayed with any changes to the tasks.

 ## Future Improvement
 - Improve styling of buttons
 - Improve styling of tasks being shown